daos-stack/daos/NewDocs/DAOS Docker.md

   -----     ----------- ------------
   localhost 1           1
 ```
+## Saving the Docker changes (optional)
+Now that we have started the service and formatted the storage, you may want to save the changes at this point.
+You do that by running the following commands:

+`sudo docker ps -a`

+Locate the container ID in the output and copy it, then run the following command:

+`sudo docker commit [CONTAINER_ID] [new_image_name]`

+You will now see in your list of images, your new_image_name

+`sudo docker images`

 ## Next Steps:
 If all the above steps are done, we now have a complete Docker instance established, and we now need to look at pool creation using the DAOS Admin Tool